-Grade Standards, Undergraduate Programs

-Grac Specific Letter graduate i rograms Definition Specific Letter Grades and GPA and % Equivalencies Standard Required to Achieve the Letter Grade В B+ (3.3) 77 - 79.9% Very good.
-Evidence of mastery in all key performance areas.
-Good: Evidence of grasp of subject matter; evidence of critical capacity and analytic ability; reasonable B (3.0) 73 - 76.9% Good.
-Evidence of at least competence in all key performance areas and of mastery in most. understanding of relevant issues; evidence of familiarity with literature.
-B- (2.7) 70 - 72.9% More than competent.
-Evidence of at least competence in all key performance areas and of mastery in some.
-C Satisfactory: Student who is profiting C+ (2.3) 67 - 69.9% Competent.
-Evidence of competence in all key performance areas. from the university experience; some evidence that critical and analytic skills have been developed; basic C (2.0) 63 - 66.9% C- Fairly Competent.
-Evidence of competence in most but not all key performance areas. understanding of the subject matter and ability to develop solutions to simple problems in the material.
-(1.7) 60 - 62.9%% Basic competence.
+Gr Grade Standards, Undergraduate Programs Definition Specific Letter Grades and GPA and % Equivalencies Standard Required to Achieve the Letter Grade Satisfactory: Student who is profiting from the University experience; some evidence that critical and analytic skills have been C (2.0) 63 - 66.9% Fairly Competent.
+Evidence of competence in most but not all key performance areas. developed; basic understanding of the subject matter and ability to develop solutions to simple problems in the material.
+C- (1.7) 60 - 62.9%% Basic competence.
 Evidence of competence in some key performance areas.
 D D+ (1.3) 57 - 59.9%% Marginal Performance.
 Superficial ability but not competency in most key performance areas.
-Minimally acceptable: Some evidence of familiarity with the subject matter but evidence of only minimal critical D (1.0) 53 - 56.9%% Minimal performance.
-Superficial ability but not competency in many key performance areas and deficient performance in some key performance areas. and analytic ability.
-D- (0.7) 50 - 52% Deficient performance.
+Minimally acceptable: Some evidence of familiarity with the subject matter but D (1.0) 53 - 56.9%% Minimal performance.
+Superficial ability but not competency in many key performance areas and deficient performance in some key performance areas. evidence of only minimal critical and analytic ability.
+D- (0.7) 50 - 52.9% Deficient performance.
 Superficial ability in only a few key performance areas and deficient performance in many areas.
-Inadequate: Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; limited or irrelevant use F (0.0) 0 - 49.9%% Failure.
+F Inadequate: Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; limited or irrelevant use of literature.
+F (0.0) 0 - 49.9%% Failure.
 Deficient performance in all key performance areas.